-The childminder ensures that children's welfare, learning and development are fully supported and their individual needs met well.
-The childminder ensures that she works closely with parents so that all children's individual interests and needs can be provided for and are fully understood.
-The childminder has clear systems in place to review and evaluate her practice to ensure children in the Early Years Foundation Stage are fully supported and has identified areas to maintain continuous improvement.
+The childminder ensures that children's welfare, learning and development are fully supported and their individual needs are met well.
+The childminder generally ensures that she works closely with parents so that all children's individual interests and needs can be provided for and are fully understood.
+The childminder has clear systems in place to review and evaluate her practice to ensure all children are fully supported and has identified areas to maintain continuous improvement.
 She has implemented clear procedures to support the learning and development of children in the Early Years Foundation Stage well.